venuv/virtual_focus_group/README.md

 ## Operational Customization
 Run a virtual focus group with the personas by entering a topic of discussion and kicking it off.
-* Create your own personas in `demographics_dict.py` or reuse the default.
+* Create your own persona meta datas in `demographics_dict.py` or reuse the default.
+* Create your own pre-loaded populations in docs/personas.json
 * To change the discussion length, edit max_round in `./pages/1 Run Virtual Focus Group.py` groupchat entry.
 * The final chat will be saved to `./docs/chat_summary.txt`.
 * The final summary wil lbe saved to `docs/final_analysis.md`.